microsoft/api-guidelines/graph/articles/collections.md

 The server SHOULD honor this preference if the specified page size is smaller than the server's default page size.

 **Paginating embedded collections:** It is possible for both client-driven paging and server-driven paging to be applied to embedded collections.
-If a server paginates an embedded collection, it MUST include additional continuation tokens as appropriate.
+If a server paginates an embedded collection, it MUST include additional `nextLink` tokens as appropriate.

 **Recordset count:** Developers who want to know the full number of records across all pages, MAY include the query parameter _$count=true_ to tell the server to include the count of items in the response.